fioprotocol/fio-devhub/_docs/chain/fio-wallet.md

 # fio-wallet (keosd)

-The EOSIO `keosd` wallet was renamed to `fio-wallet` to make it easier for Block Producers to run both EOSIO and FIO commands in the same environment.

-`fio-wallet` is a key manager service daemon for storing private keys and signing digital messages.
+`fio-wallet` is a key manager for storing private keys and signing digital messages.
 It provides a secure key storage medium for keys to be encrypted at rest in the associated wallet file. `fio-wallet` also defines a secure enclave for signing transaction created by cleos or a third part library.

+{% include alert.html type="info" title="keosd/fio-wallet" content="The EOSIO `keosd` wallet was renamed to `fio-wallet` to make it easier for Block Producers to run both EOSIO and FIO commands in the same environment." %}

 When a wallet is unlocked with the corresponding password, clio can request `fio-wallet` to sign a transaction with the appropriate private keys.

-{% include alert.html type="info" title="fio-wallet users"  content="fio-wallet is intended to be used by developers only." %}
+{% include alert.html type="info" title="fio-wallet users" content="fio-wallet is intended to be used only by developers and possibly operators.
+This is for several reasons including security, scalability, and efficiency." %}

 ## Starting fio-wallet

+Fio-wallet is installed as a service daemon, when installing a FIO Release package.
+If installed this way, it will be located in /usr/local/bin and, if started as a service via systemctl, will use the configuration files located in /var/lib/fio/fio-wallet.
+See [Enabling fio-wallet]({{site.baseurl}}/docs/chain/node-build-wallet).

-For most users, the easiest way to use `fio-wallet` is to have clio launch it automatically.
+For most users, the easiest way to run and use `fio-wallet` is to have clio launch it.
 Wallet files will be created in the default directory (~/fio-wallet).

-{% include alert.html type="info" title="fio-wallet config file"  content="When clio starts fio-wallet automatically it does not use the fio-wallet config.ini file located in ~/fio-wallet.
-Running fio-wallet manually will use the settings in ~/fio-wallet." %}
+{% include alert.html type="info" title="fio-wallet config file" content="When clio starts fio-wallet, it will write out a config.ini in ~/fio-wallet if one does not exist, however, it does not use this config.ini, using default parameters instead, i.e. --unix-socket-path fio-wallet.sock.
+Running fio-wallet manually will use the settings in ~/fio-wallet/config.ini." %}

-`fio-wallet` can be launched manually from the terminal by running:
+`fio-wallet` may also be launched manually from the terminal by running:

 ```
 fio-wallet